 In the event that for any reason, any provision in these Terms and Conditions is held to be void, unenforceable or otherwise invalid, all the other provisions of these Terms and Conditions, and the remainder of any provision where the effect of some part of it is held to be void, unenforceable or otherwise invalid, shall remain fully effective.
 The Agreement shall be governed by and construed in accordance with the laws of the Province of Ontario, and the federal laws of Canada applicable therein.

 By accepting this Agreement, you confirm that you are at least 18 years old (or the age of majority where you reside, whichever is older) and that you are able to form a legally binding contract.
-If you are accepting this Agreement on behalf of a company or other legal entity, you represent and warrant that you have the legal authority to bind that company or legal entity by the terms of this Agreement.

 Enduring Promises has established written procedures outlining it’s backup policy to protect couples in cases of emergency when the original Officiant is unable to perform their wedding ceremony.

-The Officiant will make every attempt to notify the couple (by phone, email or text) to inform them of the reason s/he will not be available to officiate their ceremony.
-The Officiant will also immediately inform the Enduring Promises' office.
+The Officiant will make every attempt to notify the couple (by phone, email or text) to inform them of the reason they will not be available to officiate their ceremony.
+The Officiant will also immediately inform the Enduring Promises’ office.
 The company will then contact the Backup Officiant who will travel to the venue to officiate the ceremony created by the couple.

 The couple fully understands and agrees that the Officiant and/or Backup Officiant shall not be responsible or held liable in the event that the Officiant is prohibited from performing the couple’s ceremony due to illness, hospitalization, auto accident, transportation breakdown/disruption, traffic difficulties, acts of God or any other unforeseen incapacitation.